SpontanCombust/witcherscript-ide/docs/user-manual/project-system.md

 The manifest is a TOML file by convention called `witcherscript.toml`.
 It contains basic information about the project like its name and what are its dependencies.
 The scripts directory is a subfolder literally called *"scripts"*, which contains all of project's WitcherScript files.
 The location of that folder can be configured in the manifest.

-Creating a manifest for your script mod is mandatory if you want to use more advanced code features like go to definition (available soon<!--TODO remove when ready-->).
-Without a manifest you are limited to syntax highlighting and syntax analysis.
+Creating a manifest for your script mod is mandatory if you want to use more advanced code features like go to definition.
+Without a manifest you are limited to syntax highlighting and basic syntax analysis.

 ## Manifest format